Overview of Crohn's Disease

 The Inflammatory Bowel Disease (IBD) Center located in the Scott & White Clinic – Temple, is focused on providing you medical and surgical options to help make living with Crohn's disease and ulcerative colitis easier.

-The Baylor Center for Inflammatory Bowel Disease at Baylor University Medical Center at Dallas specializes in the treatment of ulcerative colitis and Crohn's disease.
+The Baylor Center for Inflammatory Bowel Disease at Baylor University Medical Center, part of Baylor Scott & White Health specializes in the treatment of ulcerative colitis and Crohn's disease.